antonindurieux/personal-website-offline-/_portfolio/1_Kaggle_Plant_Pathology_2021_competition.md

 Some image sizes found :  {(3000, 4000), (2672, 4000), (3456, 4608), (1728, 2592)}
 ```

 We can see that the images have different resolutions.
-However, these resolutions seem relatively high compared to the typical CNN input size (for comparison, the resolution required for Keras EfficientNetB7 implementation is 600 x 600 px), the images will need to be resized at a constant resolution to be fed in our model.
+However, these resolutions seem relatively high compared to the typical CNN input size (for comparison, the resolution required for Keras EfficientNetB7 implementation is 600x600 px), the images will need to be resized at a constant resolution to be fed in our model.
 Next, we can plot a few examples of each pathology to get a sense of their visual characteristics :

 ```python